aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/importformatoptions/_index.md

  Document dstDoc = new Document(getMyDir() + "Document.docx");
  Document srcDoc = new Document(getMyDir() + "Header and footer types.docx");

+ // If 'IgnoreHeaderFooter' is false then the original formatting for header/footer content
+ // from "Header and footer types.docx" will be used.
+ // If 'IgnoreHeaderFooter' is true then the formatting for header/footer content
+ // from "Document.docx" will be used.
  ImportFormatOptions importFormatOptions = new ImportFormatOptions();
  importFormatOptions.setIgnoreHeaderFooter(false);